 10. Commission absentee bidding.
 Commission bids may be left with the Auctioneer indicating the maximum amount to be bid excluding buyer’s premium.
 They will be executed as cheaply as possible having regard to the reserve (if any) and competing bids.
 The Auctioneer may at his/her own discretion on your behalf exceed your commission by one bid.
 Please enquire in advance about our arrangements for the leaving of commission bids by telephone or fax.

 11. Methods of payment.
 As a general rule any cheques tendered will need to be cleared before removal of the goods is permitted.
 Please discuss with our Office in advance of the sale if other methods of payment are envisaged (except cash).
 Debit and Credit card payments where the card holder is not present will only be accepted for transactions up to £500.
 Credit Card payments may only be made using chip and pin up to £2,000.
+Please note we no longer take payments over the telephone, you can now pay through our website www.peterwilson.co.uk

 12. Collection and storage.
 Please note what the Conditions of Sale state about collection and storage.
 It is important that goods are paid for and collected promptly.
 Items not removed within four days of the sale will be subject to a storage charge of £1.50 per item per day.

 13. Postage and Shipping.
-Peter Wilson Fine Art Auctioneers LLP do not provide a postage and packing service however we recommend the following company who deal with all postage, packing, and shipping for us:
+Peter Wilson Fine Art Auctioneers Ltd do not provide a postage and packing service however we recommend the following company who deal with all postage, packing, and shipping for us:

 Mailboxes Etc., Peel House, 30 The Downs, Altrincham, WA14 2PX.
 Contact Alex Pye or Palanivel Kandaswamy on Tel: +44 (0) 161 233 0500, Fax: +44(0) 161 233 0400